joseph-a-levine/authoring/_older/october_2021.md

 In October, I spoke with a research assistant here in Freetown about his dissertation, which he's writing to finish his Masters degree at a university here.
 His main data source was AidData!

-Finally, on the topic of alumni
+Finally, on the topic of alumni magazines, my friend [Alex Coultrup](https://prod.orangecoastcollege.edu/about/marketing-public-relations/newsstand-assets/docs/occ-magazine-2021.pdf) was featured on the cover of her college's magazine!
+Her headline-making adventure took her a lot further from home than just Afghanistan: Alex spent two weeks on a simulated Mars mission.
+She's a human factors engineer working at a space company; they're currently working on the most [exciting concepts](https://nanoracks.com/starlab/) in [LEO commercialization](https://nanoracks.com/outpost/).

 ## Contents
 1. [Reading](#books)